 When should I go?
 At lunchtime, for the €45 set menu.

 This is THE hottest table in the world, curated by Bertrand Grébaut, one of the most talented chefs of his generation – trained by industry heavyweights Robuchon and Passard.
 We’ll never cease to be amazed by Septime’s ability to renew itself and push boundaries year after year.
 It gets our vote every time – for the perfect décor (raw wood tables, exposed beams), the spot-on but not obsequious service, and dishes that linger on long after you’ve cleared your plate.
 The only drawback?
 Getting a table is like being a contestant on the Hunger Games.

 Who’s it for?
 Soba buffs.

 What should I order?
 The soba with tempura shrimp and vegetables.

-Admittedly, we love chef Katsuaki Okiyama’s first address, the cute Japanese bistro Abri, but it’s his second brainchild that makes us go weak at the knees.
-For its zen Japanese décor, its wooded walls and concrete floor – but mostly for the sublime buckwheat soba noodles, to be slurped in a hot or cold broth.
-The delicate and flavouful broth is the best in Paris.
-The evening menu is more refined – think sake steamed clams, miso pork roll salad and a short but perfectly formed wine list.
+Admittedly, we love chef Katsuaki Okiyama’s first address, cute Japanese bistro Abri, but it’s his second that truly thrills.
+We can’t get enough of its zen Japanese décor, wooden walls and concrete floor – but mostly we love it for its sublime buckwheat soba noodles, to be slurped in a hot or cold broth that’s delicate, flavourful and probably the best in Paris.
+The evening menu is more refined – think sake-steamed clams, miso pork roll salad and a short but perfectly formed wine list.